gw-inux/Jupyter-Notebooks/README.md

 Further information about the Jupyter Notebooks and example use cases are available on [The iNUX Jupyter Notebooks page](https://gw-inux.github.io/Jupyter-Notebooks/)

-Notebooks can be downloaded for offline use or they can be accessed and executed online through the MyBinder service.
-The required links are availble in the _Courses and Projects_ section of [The iNUX Jupyter Notebooks page](https://gw-inux.github.io/Jupyter-Notebooks/)
+Notebooks can be downloaded for offline use or they can be accessed and executed online through the MyBinder service (see link above).
+Further information about the offline use are provided through [the iNUX Jupyter Notebooks page](https://gw-inux.github.io/Jupyter-Notebooks/)